emilyhorsman/bikeblog/content/posts/chain-wax/index.md

 {{< image src="DSCF4991.jpg" alt="A close up view of the chain suspended over the slow cooker" >}}

 I let it cool for 20 minutes and then put it into a plastic bag with its quick link to take to the bike shop.
-I installed it on a new drivetrain a couple days later (post coming soon).
+I installed it on a [new drivetrain]({{< ref "/posts/cues-drivetrain-upgrade-for-egret" >}}) a couple days later.
 It went smoothly!
 I didn't bother articulating the chain much to get the wax off.
 I installed it right in the new drivetrain with a bit of fiddling and it went well.

 {{< image src="DSCF5009.jpg" alt="A close up view of the waxed chain" >}}